-The RGF Orientation brochure provides a comprehensive guide to the range of services provided by the Responsible Gambling Fund.
+The RGF Orientation Guide comprehensively outlines the range of services provided by the Responsible Gambling Fund.

-To download a copy of the RGF Orientation Brochure, click here.
+To download a copy of the RGF Orientation Guide, click here.

 RGF Excellence Award and Long Service Awards

-To make a nomination for the Excellence award for 2014, download the form here.
+To make a nomination for the Excellence Award for 2014, download the form here.
+(MSWord .doc format)

-Seven and ten years in the industry are eligible for Service Awards.
-Download the long service award application form for nominations for 2014 here.
+Counsellors and managers with seven and ten years in the industry are eligible for Long Service Awards.
+Download the Long Service Award application form for nominations for 2014 here.
+(MSWord .doc format)

 Code of Ethics

-The client charter reflects the Code of Ethics and the responsibilities between practitioners and clients.
-The client charter should be clearly displayed for clients and practitioners to read.
+The Client Charter reflects the Code of Ethics and the responsibilities of practitioners and clients.
+The Client Charter should be clearly displayed and available for both clients and practitioners.
 Client Charters are also available in a range of community languages.

-For copies of the charter in English or in other languages or for further information please contact Stephen Thomas on 02 9995 0360 or email firstname.lastname@example.org.
+For copies of the Charter in languages other than English or for further information please contact the RGF, 02 9995 0992 or email email@example.com.

 Client Follow-Up Guidelines